Who are the Houthis and why is the US targeting them?

 During the 2011 Arab Spring, a popular uprising forced President Saleh to hand over power to his deputy, Abdrabbuh Mansour Hadi.

 President Hadi's government was overwhelmed with problems.
-The Houthis seized control of the northern province of Saada before taking the Yemini capital, Sanaa, after forming an unlikely alliance with Saleh and security forces still loyal to him.
+The Houthis seized control of the northern province of Saada before taking the Yemeni capital, Sanaa, after forming an unlikely alliance with Saleh and security forces still loyal to him.

 In 2015, the rebels seized large parts of western Yemen and forced Mr Hadi to flee abroad.